intellitrend/zabbixapi-php/README.md

 # Changelog

+Added more examples to filter by hostnames, hostids, hostgroupnames and hostgroupids.

 ## Version 2.8
 * Tested with Zabbix 5.0 and 5.2.
 * Ensure that params passed to API call are an array.